Worldwide Photographic Journeys

 • Day 5: Full day of photography with Rendille people in the Ndoto Mountains

 • Day 6: Drive from the Ndoto Mountains to beautiful Lake Turkana.
-Afternoon visit to El Molo communities.
+Afternoon visit to Rendile and El Molo communities.

 • Day 7: A full day of photography with the Turkana people

-• Day 15: Morning and afternoon game safaris in Samburu
+• Day 14: Morning and afternoon photos with the Samburu

-• Day 16: After a final morning game drive in Samburu we will return to Nairobi where our tour will end in the early evening at Nairobi airport
+• Day 15: After a final sunrise with Samburu people, drive to Nairobi where our tour will end.

 To see a larger map, click on the square-like ‘enlarge’ icon in the upper right of the map box.